 One of the most picturesque drives in the world is along the California coast on the Pacific Coast Highway.
-The typical route is to start in the Bay Area near San Francisco, continue through the beautiful beach towns of Monterey and Carmel-by-the-Sea, drive over the iconic Bixby Creek Bridge in Big Sur, journey through the mission towns of San Luis Obispo and Santa Barbara, and finish your trip in sunny Los Angeles.
+The typical route is to start in the Bay Area near San Francisco, continue through the beautiful beach towns of Monterey and Carmel-by-the-Sea, drive over the iconic Bixby Creek Bridge in Big Sur, journey through the mission town of San Luis Obispo, make a foodie pit stop in the Santa Ynez Valley, venture forth to Santa Barbara, and finish your trip in sunny Los Angeles.
 There’s stunning scenery and jaw-dropping landscapes along the way, including some of the most beautiful beaches, waterfalls, and wildlife.
 This is a once-in-a-lifetime drive, so we recommend taking your sweet time and enjoying the ride.
 Life is about the journey, after all.
 Of course, you’ll need to make some pit stops on the way, so we’ve compiled a list of all our favorite coffee shops, bakeries, restaurants, and hotels along Highway One.
 Jump in your convertible, roll the top down, and turn up The Beach Boys.
 Buckle up – here’s our guide to the California coast.

 We actually started our drive an hour north of San Francisco, in the small town of Healdsburg.
 This town is absolutely worth a visit for any foodie on the road, so we’re including our Healdsburg recommendations here.
 What are you waiting for?
 Add Healdsburg to your itinerary!
 To get your caffeine fix, pay a visit to Black Oak Coffee.
 This is a really high level local coffee shop, serving single-origin pour-overs as well as espresso-based drinks.
 It was easily some of the best coffee we found along our road trip.
 If you’re a pastry lover, you need to hit up Quail and Condor, an incredible bakery from former Single Thread chefs.
 We tried a selection of pastries, including the rosemary vanilla morning bun, a giant cinnamon roll with cream cheese frosting, a parmesan and onion biscuit, and a ham and cheese croissant.
 The same owners also have a sandwich shop called Troubadour Sando, where they are making delicious sandwiches, like roasted chicken with pan drippings and fresh truffle, and egg salad on fluffy milk bread.
 (Pro tip: wrap up some of these sandwiches for when you get hungry on the road.)
 They also have some sweet treats for sale here, too, like a delicious yuzu tart with whipped cream.